בְּרֵאשִׁית

 “And ELOHIM (God) remembered Noakh and all the animals and all the cattle that were with him in the ark, and ELOHIM (God) made a Ruakh/Spirit/Wind/Breath pass upon the earth, and the waters subsided.”

 As the Ruakh/wind/breath/spirit of God calmed and evaded the water in the Great Flood in Noah’s time, in this same manner did this spirit calm these chaotic waters of Creation.
-One thing that you will read in my studies repeatedly is that you have to remember everything you have read and that you can not skip or read random verses out of context because if you do or do not remember what you have read.
+One thing that you will read in my studies repeatedly is that you have to remember everything you have read and that you can not skip or read random verses out of context, because if you do or do not remember what you have read.
 You will not understand anything about Scripture or God.
 If you want an example, it is like trying to solve an algebra problem without knowing how to add, subtract, divide, or multiply.

 3